 Eat Healthy Fats

 You should also eat healthy fats every day to improve your health and well-being, prevent disease (such as heart disease), and help keep weight off.
-Just remember that not all fats are created equal – some are healthy while others increase the risk for certain diseases like cancer or osteoporosis (17).
+Just remember that not all fats are created equal – some are healthy while others contribute to risk factors for cardiovascular disease (17).
 Healthy fats you can eat more of include: